mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 ###### 21:39

 So, this regulation of the mind doesn't connect with this.
 Of course, it connects, because this is regulation of the mind, it is really close relation with number three, regulation of the body.
 The body and mind are one; so that's why it's very close.
-But if you completely practice the regulation of the mind based on samadhi and egolessness, and no design on having any reward, at that time, you don't know.
+But if you completely practice the regulation of the mind based on samadhi and egolessness, and no design on having any reward – at that time, you don't know.
 You cannot perceive what total personality is.
-What is it  that buddha nature is?
+What is it  that Buddha nature is?
 You can see it.
 But you don't know what it is.

 So ... it doesn't connect.
 In a sense it connects; but it doesn't connect totally.
 So you don't know what it is.

 ###### 22:51

 Usually, there is always some attachment.
 "Zazen is the total state of having experience of enlightenment."
 Any kind of book says [it] in that way: "Do zazen, and you can attain enlightenment," or, "Zazen makes you strong," or "Zazen makes you happy," et cetera.
 That's always [said so?].
-So, [by] regulation of the body [and] regulation of the breath, you can preserve health, physical and mental health.
+So, "[By] regulation of the body [and] regulation of the breath, you can preserve health, physical and mental health."
 That is, zazen is seen as a means.
 But according to shikantaza, there is no ... [sense?] which is called "for the sake of".
 "If you do zazen, you will be healthy, or mentally, or psychologically, or physically" – nothing to say.
 So all you have to do is, completely ... practice samadhi, through the regulation of the body, through the regulation of the breath.
 And then at that time, there must be [the] practice of egolessness, based on no design on having any reward.
 So that's why finally there is something left, which is called actual practice.
 Activity.
 That's all.

 This is shikantaza.
 Shikan taza. *[he writes in on the board]*